Viscoplasticity

 Summary of needed functions

-Here’s a summarize of the main functions, which we need:
+Here’s a summary of the main functions, which we need:

 Now, we can proceed to the simulation: